Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 Help, I'm confused!

-The quests are all different but the ultimate goal is to follow the instructions and complete what's required before safely escaping.
+The quests are all different, but the ultimate goal is to follow the instructions and complete what's required before safely escaping.
 Personally, I prefer to be the Barbarian as I'm more of a melee kinda guy.
-But I do sometimes require the assistance of another teammate to increase my chances (they're collateral damage!)
+I do require the assistance of another teammate to increase my chances (they're collateral damage!)

 Hero Quest isn't a difficult game to master and is a lot of fun, especially with family.